 #4 – Should I link my Facebook and Twitter accounts together?

 No, connecting these two is like wearing your jogging suit to a business meeting.
 It just doesn’t appeal to the people you are most likely meeting with.
 They are two separate forms of social media that need to stay separate.
-On Facebook we tend to always write a long story whereas Twitter is always short hand because of the 140 character limitation.
+On Facebook we tend to always write a long story whereas Twitter is always shorthand because of the 140 character limitation.
 When you link them it tends to look unprofessional for a tweet to be your Facebook status as well and can annoy people if your status goes to your Twitter because it’s over the 140 character limit.
-Yes you can do it, but it adds a read more, that most call improper Twitter etiquette.
+Yes, you can do it, but it adds a read more, that most call improper Twitter etiquette.

 #5 – How do I remove a review from my page?

-Most people that ask this question tend to have a higher percentage of five-star reviews rather than one or two-stars.
-Unfortunately there is not a way to remove it.
+Most people who ask this question tend to have a higher percentage of five-star reviews rather than one or two-stars.
+Unfortunately, there is not a way to remove it.
 The only thing you can do is respond to the person and apologize for their bad experience.
 Maybe a step further would be to ask what you can do to get them to modify, delete or change their review.

 #6 – Impressums?
 What are they and do I need them?

 Impressums were recently introduced to Facebook.
-“Impressum” is a German word which means ‘Credits’ or ‘Legal Disclosure’.
+“Impressum” is a German word that means ‘Credits’ or ‘Legal Disclosure’.
 Basically, it’s a fancy word for “About Us” or “Terms of Service”.
 Germany, Austria, and Switzerland are among some of the countries requiring them, however, you should write “Impressums” in accordance with your local laws.

 Click the following link to see how to create and locate your Impressum. https://www.facebook.com/help/342430852516247